We are glad to present the 10 winner projects of the Inequality Challenge:

 Collaborative Media Advocacy Platform (CMAP), Nigeria

-Objective: The project aims at connecting a community media initiative and a participatory mapping project that allows residents of the city’s informal settlements to voice their experience and put themselves on the map.
+Objective: The project aims to develop a programme to connect a community media initiative and a participatory mapping project.
+It will thus allow residents of the city’s informal settlements to voice their experience and put themselves on the map.

 Fair Share project

 Challenge: Brazil is the 9th most unequal country on the planet.
 The richest 5% account for 50% of the national income, and six Brazilians have as much wealth as the bottom 50% of the population.
 There are several reasons for Brazil’s inequalities, with the country’s tax system one of the most important.
 Without meaningful and progressive tax reform, there will be no structural change in inequalities.

 Objective: The main objective of the ‘Fair Share’ project is to start shifting the terms of the debate around taxation.
 The challenge is to expose it in order to empower the poorest Brazilians and change the narrative of the Brazilian tax system, from ‘less taxation’ to ‘fair taxation’.

 Target Group: The target group consists of the bottom 40% of the population, whose average incomes are no higher than R$ 577,00 (150 EUR) per month, less than the Brazilian minimum wage.
 Among this group, poor black women are the majority.

 Ways of implementation: The ‘Fair Share’ project is a tax calculator, which will provide basic information on citizens’ current individual tax burden, and simulating new and fairer tax burdens under scenarios of progressive tax reforms in order to provoke public debate around ‘who pays the bill in Brazil’.
 It will do this through non-technical language that reaches the most vulnerable people.